Computational quantum transport: a scattering approach perspective: A pedagogical example: conductance of samples cut out of a two-dimensional electron gas

 \section{A pedagogical example: conductance of samples cut out of a two-dimensional electron gas}

 We begin by demonstrating in a pedagogical manner how different concepts of computational quantum transport apply to a minimal example.
-Readers who are already experienced with the concepts of scattering matrix, self-energy, or the Landauer formula for the conductance can skip this part altogether.
-Because a number of sources already describes in detail the non-computational aspects of the scattering formalism of quantum transport (see, e.g., \cite{datta1995}), we restrict ourselves to a concise presentation of the basic concepts.
+It allows us to introduce the main concepts of this review in a simplified way, before we treat it in all generality in Secs.~\ref{sec:scatt-form-discr}-\ref{sec:green}.
+Readers who are already familiar with the scattering matrix and Landauer formula for the conductance may skip parts \ref{sec:land-form-cond} and \ref{sec:combination-rule-scattering}.
+Because a number of sources already describe in detail the non-computational aspects of the scattering formalism of quantum transport (see, e.g., \cite{datta1995}), we restrict ourselves to a concise presentation of the basic concepts there.

-We consider a fully coherent quantum conductor connected to two perfect electrodes---leads---where all the dissipation takes place.
+We consider a fully phase-coherent quantum conductor connected to two perfect electrodes---leads---where all the dissipation takes place.
 This is an idealized situation: in a real device, electrons always experience some dephasing due to, e.g., coupling to phonons or electron-electron interaction.
 Nevertheless, typical dephasing lengths at dilution fridge temperature ($\sim \SI{10}{\milli\K}$) can exceed tens of microns, and as device sizes continue to shrink, this model captures the salient features of many realistic devices.